firstname.lastname@example.org | (352) 273-6779

 Tip #4 Use your imagination

 The Simulation Center is not just for anesthesiology, and it’s not just for training with the Human Patient Simulator (Stan).
-The center is a flexible resource and we are always willing to entertain ideas for new ways to teach and new things to try in the Simulation Lab.
+The center is a flexible resource and we are always willing to entertain ideas for new ways to teach and new things to try.